MollyZalman/Unit-3-Interactive-Form/README.md

 Interactive Form

 ## Why?
-This project showcases my capability to use vanilla Javascript without any plug-ins to make a form interactive and user-friendly
+This project showcases my capability to use vanilla Javascript without any plug-ins to make a form interactive and user-friendly, whether JavaScript is activated or not.

 ## Motivation
-My third project for the Team Treehouse Tech Degree in Full Stack Javascript.
+My third project for the Team Treehouse Tech Degree in Full Stack JavaScript.

 ### Build status
 Not Started